brandonc18/seniorThesisRepo/checkins.md

 ### This week I worked on:

-- I looked for sites that I can download free pgn files from.
+- I searched for websites that I can download free pgn files from.
 - Determined how I want my database to be set up, it will include Games, Plays, FEN'S, ELO's, and other less important stats that are contained in PGN files.
 - Researched how to translate these PGN files into my database.